 Close the container, shake the mixture and let it stew overnight.
 The next morning, gently mix the stain.
 Remove the steel wool and apply the stain to the project.
 As the stain dries it will become darker, so let the stain set for 20 minutes before applying the second coat.
 Repeat until you get your desired color.

-Here are a few of my favorite ones.
+Here are a few of my favorite box painting ideas.